Adobe Stock 1898320163

 Digitalisation adding value: start with shared visibility

 Digitalisation creates value when it improves shared visibility, enabling people to access the information they need, at the right level of detail, to make the decisions they are responsible for.
-Importantly, this is not about a one‑size‑fits‑all view.
-Different users require different perspectives: operational detail for frontline teams, trend and risk insight for planners, and clear, defensible summaries for senior executives.
+Importantly, this is not about a one-size-fits-all view.
+Different personas require information in their language.
+For example, while a front line worker replacing a series of lights, needs to know what specification light, with details on location and access, the operational worker needs to know cost, time and schedule.
+These perspectives need the relevant data to be visible.

 Digitalisation adding value: addressing organisational inefficiencies

-Real improvement requires organisations to step back and examine where work involves stitching together information across systems, functions, or lifecycle stages.
+Real improvements should shorten workflows.
+This requires organisations to step back and examine where work involves stitching together information across systems, functions, or lifecycle stages.
 Simply doing more of the same, faster, rarely shifts outcomes.
 In some cases, processes need to be redesigned so information flows align with how the organisation makes decisions.

 Building certainty and proactively managing risk

 As the points above highlight, the benefits of the IDD Policy should not be interpreted through a narrow technological lens.
-Its value is realised through its ability to enable organisations to deliver on broader priorities.
+Its value is realised through enabling organisations to streamline processes and to use underlying technologies to drive efficiencies and reduce administrative overheads.

 A digital asset approach supports more proactive risk management by improving confidence in the information underpinning decisions.
 It also aligns closely with wider societal and environmental objectives.
 As sustainability becomes central to infrastructure planning and operation, connected asset data allows more accurate measurement of energy use, emissions, and resource efficiency.